 Browse exotic flowers at the Montreal Botanical Garden

-The path here winds through several residential neighbourhoods with charming little homes.
-The garden is located on the other side of one of these neighbourhoods, next to Montreal Olympic Park.
+The path here winds through several residential neighbourhoods bursting with charming homes.
+The garden sits to the northeast of these neighbourhoods, next to Montreal Olympic Park.

 Shop local boutiques at the Old Port of Montreal

-The old port covers about two kilometres along the shore of the St. Lawrence River.
-It’s no longer a major port for trading but includes a few historic sites and lots of commercial developments.
+The Old Port of Montreal covers about two kilometres along the shore of the St. Lawrence River.
+It’s no longer a major port for trading.
+Today, it includes a few historic sites and several commercial developments.

 Step inside the intricately constructed Notre-Dame Basilica of Montreal